Cruise & Steam & The Yorkshire Dales

 - Return coach travel

-- 2 nights at a selected 2-star hotel, Leeds with dinner & breakfast
+- 2 nights at a selected 2 or 3-star hotel in the Leeds area with dinner & breakfast

 - 2 for 1 bar (6pm to 9pm) on selected drinks